smonux/libreoffice-llm-plugin/README.md

  This macro provides AI-powered text autocompletion and transformation capabilities within LibreOffice/OpenOffice using OpenAI's API.

+ (It's pretty similar to https://github.com/balisujohn/localwriter, from which borrows some code, but as a macro, which is easier to customize).

  ## Features

  - **Autocomplete**: Continue writing naturally from the cursor position